H-1B Processing Time Potomac Service Center 2026

 Tips to Avoid Delays

-- Ensure all required forms are completed accurately and signed
+- Ensure all forms are completed accurately and signed

-- Provide evidence of the prevailing wage determination
+- Provide clear evidence of the specialty occupation requirement

 - Incomplete or inconsistent information across forms

-- Insufficient evidence of job requirements or beneficiary qualifications
+- Missing or insufficient evidence of job requirements

 Related Guides